OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 User's computers cannot be trusted due to malware threats.
 Hence a method that prevents a user from identifying transaction on an external device cannot be considered as secure.
 Transaction data should be presented and acknowledged using an external authorization component.

-Such a transaction authorization components should be build using the *What You See Is What You Sign* principle.
-When a user authorizes a transaction he needs to know what he is authorizing.
-Based on this principle, an authorization method must permit a user to identify and acknowledge the data which are significant to a given transaction.
+Such transaction authorization components should be built using the *What You See Is What You Sign* principle.
+When a user authorizes a transaction they need to know what they are authorizing.
+Based on this principle, an authorization method must permit a user to identify and acknowledge the data that is significant to a given transaction.
 For example, in the case of a wire transfer: the target account and amount.

 The decision about which transaction data can be considered as significant should be chosen based on: